childhood trauma image.jpg

 So, what is trauma?

 Trauma comes from the Greek word, “wound”.
-And it is generally defined as an emotional response to stressful, frightening or distressing experiences that can have a long lasting impact on a person’s life.
+And it is generally defined as an emotional response to neglect, stress, abuse and violence that impairs our sense of safety and has a long lasting impact on a person’s life.

 And I make a major, major distinction between what I call shock trauma and complex trauma.
 Shock trauma is usually a single incident experience like a car crash, medical complication, sexual assault or a death in the family.